 - thorough inspection and A and B Schedule service

-The Bentley Mk VI was prepared for a leisurely trip to the Dordogne via les Route nationale française.
-It says as much about the Bentley Mk VI as it says about Dan Moore’s maintenance & servicing, that it proceeded 1,600 miles without missing a beat and without using a drop of oil.
+Thanks to Daniel Moore-Searson, my Bentley Mk VI was fully prepared for a leisurely trip to the Dordogne via les Route nationale française.
+It says as much about the Bentley Mk VI as it says about Dan’s maintenance & servicing, that it proceeded 1,600 miles without missing a beat and without using a drop of oil.
 The average fuel consumption was 16.34mpg (5.74km/L).
+Like my Land Rover Series III 2.25 Petrol, LMU drinks more than I do.
 Sunshine roof fully open, dropglasses down, quarter lights turned to deflect the wind… holiday!
 The French were very appreciative of our Bentley and were not shy to show it (thumbs up, waves, claxons and lots of smiles).
 On our homeward stretch, at a Leclerc hypermarche/petrol station, we met a French ‘British Classic Car’ club, so the bonnet went up to look at those shiny carburetors.
-Where to next year?
+Where to go next year?

-I am open to offers in excess of £40,000.00.
+I am open to sensible offers.
 Early Bentley Mk VIs are increasing in value and very deservedly so.
 Rarer Mk VIs that have been cared for, like B152DA has, are more likely to attract a premium.
-I recently heard of a gentleman with money burning a hole in his pocket who was keen to own a Bentley Mk VI.
+From a very reliable source I heard of a gentleman with money burning a hole in his pocket who was keen to own a Bentley Mk VI.
 He purchased one abroad that he didn’t have vetted and paid £38,000.00 for it.
-Bonne chance mon brave!
-It reminded me of me lusting after a good looking big bore small boot Mk VI for which the seller wanted £36,000.
+Bonne chance mon brave.
+It turned out to be not dissimilar to ‘act in haste, repent at leisure’.
+This reminded me of me lusting after a good looking big bore small boot Mk VI for which the seller wanted £36,000.
 This was back in 2010… During the test drive I wasn’t enamoured with the steering, so I had it professionally assessed by P&A Wood in Essex.
 I took their report to Norman Geeson (who helped B152DA to 3.4:1 differential, refurbished half shafts and new wheel bearings) who read it and, beyond advisory comments on steering, said “well, that’s going to be a £10,000.00 job on the engine”.
 Ashley James was of a similar opinion, so I let the opportunity pass.
 A valuable lesson learned… beware travaux non-prévus.